Notice: This page requires JavaScript to function properly.

 toggle bottom row

-Indeed, while you can directly create integers in R by appending L to a number, converting existing values to integers requires a different approach, as merely appending L will cause an error, as shown in your example.
+Indeed, while you can directly create integers in R by appending L to a number, converting existing values to integers requires a different approach.
+Simply appending L will cause an error, as demonstrated in the example below:

 Certainly, that did not achieve the intended result.

-R simplifies the conversion process with a set of straightforward functions that include as.double(), as.integer(), and as.complex().
+Luckily, R simplifies the conversion process with straightforward functions like as.double(), as.integer(), and as.complex().
 The function names are quite self-explanatory!

 Numerical types follow a sort of 'hierarchy' where each integer can be converted to a double or a complex number, and each double can become a complex number.
-However, you cannot convert complex numbers to either double or integer unless the imaginary part is zero.
-Converting a double to an integer will result in truncation, not rounding, of the number to its integer component.
+However, converting a double to an integer will result in truncation, not rounding, of the number to its integer component.

 Give these functions a try!